Rachel Ruamy (Long) Pritts was born on April 11, 1860 in Confluence, Somerset County, PA, the daughter of George and Elizabeth (Minerd) Long.

 Marshall Sr. lived another 22 years after his wife's death, and worked as a farmer in rural Mt.
 Pleasant. he suffered a heart attack and died instantly on June 30, 1958.
 Burial was in Normalville Cemetery.

-Son Marshall Earl Prinkey Jr. ( ? -living) married Delores J. Miller (1941-2015), daughter of Earl and Evelyn (Wilson) Miller of Mt.
+Son Marshall Earl Prinkey Jr. (1934-2015) was born on May 28, 1934 in Normalville.
+He was joined in wedlock with Delores J. Miller (1941-2015), daughter of Earl and Evelyn (Wilson) Miller of Mt.
 Pleasant, Westmoreland County.
-They lived in Connellsville at 253 East Fairview Avenue and later in Mt.
-Pleasant Township.
+They lived in Connellsville at 253 East Fairview Avenue and later in Mount Pleasant Township.
 They had these known children: J'nice Wiltrout, Ann Prinkey, Daniel Prinkey, Marshall Clay Prinkey and Amy Miner.
+Marshall served in the U.S. Army and then went on to a career in the shipping department of L.E.
+Smith Glass in Mount Pleasant.
 The Prinkeys were members of the Mt.
-Joy Church of the Brethren, and Delores was employed there as a secretary.
+Joy Church of the Brethren, with Marshall volunteering as a church trustee and cemetery board director, and Delores employed there as a secretary.
 Sadly, Delores died at the age of 73 at home on June 6, 2015.
 Pastor Lee Smith oversaw her funeral service, followed by burial in Normalville Cemetery.
+Marshall never recovered from his wife's passing, and their children thought he had borne a broken heart.
+Just a little more than a month later, at the age of 81, he too was carried away by the Angel of Death on July 13, 2015, as a patient at Excela Health Frick Hospital.
+Rev. Smith again preached the funeral.

 Daughter Violet V. Prinkey (1919-2014) was born on Dec.
 21, 1919 in Normalville.
 She married Harold H. Eutsey (1916-2004).
 They did not reproduce.
 Said the Connellsville Daily Courier, Violet "worked for the U.S. Postal Service at the Normalville Post Office from 1940-1968.
 She then worked at George and Cunningham Hardware in Mt.
 Pleasant from 1969-1984.
 She was a member of the Mt.
 Joy Church of the Brethren.
 Violet's favorite pastime was reading the Bible and making quilts."
 They resided in Bullskin Township, near Mt.
 Pleasant, Westmoreland County, PA.
 Harold passed away at the age of 87 on Aug.
 19, 2004.
 Violet survived him by a decade.
 She was gathered in by the Grim Reaper on Dec.
 29, 2014, at the age of 95.
 Interment was in the Normalville Cemetery, with Pastor Lee Smith preaching the funeral service.

 Daughter Elizabeth H. Prinkey (1923-2015) was born on Oct.
 20, 1923 in Normalville.
 She never married but maintained a home in Mt.
 Pleasant, Westmoreland County.
 Elizabeth was a talented seamstress and was employed for 47 years by Connellsville Sportswear.
 She also attended the Mt.
 Joy Church of the Brethren.
 Over the years, she kept company with a dear friend, Ralph H. Beal.
 Elizabeth died at the age of 91, at Mt.
-View Specialty Care in Greensburg, on July 17, 2015.
-Her remains were placed into eternal rest in Greenlick Cemetery, Bullskin Township, with an obituary appearing in the Connellsville Daily Courier.
+View Specialty Care in Greensburg, on July 17, 2015, just four days after the passing of her brother Marshall Jr. Her remains were placed into eternal rest in Greenlick Cemetery, Bullskin Township, with an obituary appearing in the Connellsville Daily Courier.

 ~ Daughter Bessie (Pritts) Sleasman ~